YurkaninRyan/tkplaceholder.io/src/pages/algebraic-effects-help-us-optimize-for-change/index.md

 2. Iterations will take longer because you are cleaning up or testing.
 3. There are more chances to make a mistake and silently break other parts of the codebase.

 I like to think of this as "Code Surface Area" of an effect.
-The more the codebase knows about a part of itself, the harder it becomes to iterate.
+The more the codebase knows about a part of itself, the harder it is to iterate.